-Last weekend, Tyoma made his own “Communication Board.”
+Last weekend, Liev made his own “Communication Board.”

 At first, I was not sure what he was up to.
 He prints out Boardmaker stories so often, I tune out his babbling and printing.

 He requested a ruler and poster board.
 I am no stranger to giant ruled calendars.
 I retrieved his supplies cheerfully.
 He looked so cute with the marker and ruler that I took a picture.

 I doodled as he drew, jumped, and talked to himself.